* Biggest single recall since Ford in 1996

 The first time the problem was reported was in September 2008 in the United States, Saito said.

-Shares in Toyota ended down 1.90 percent, while the broader Nikkei index fell 1.98 percent.
+Shares in Toyota ended down 1.9 percent on Wednesday, in line with the broader Nikkei index.